Unpackaged-Reviews-Core/archetyper/README.md

 to run the command use
-`npm run archetyper create my-project node`
+`npx archetyper create my-project node`